seanngocu/presentation/Java1000/talk.md

 * You would have to create an instance of the class to call the function

-# What is a Lambda epression?
+# What is a Lambda expression?

 * Esentially it is a function without a declaration
 * allows you to write the function in the same place you are using it